adbecker/tsiR/README.md

 ### Installation

-You can currently install **tsiR** via devtools (will soon be put on CRAN) which will install all dependencies, except rjags which must be install manually.
+You can currently install **tsiR** via devtools (will soon be put on CRAN) which will install all dependencies, except rjags which must be installed manually (https://cran.r-project.org/web/packages/rjags/index.html).
 ```sh
 require(devtools)
 install_github('adbecker/tsiR')